 Curriculum Allocation

-Art Textiles is taught over three 100 minute lesson per fortnight.
+Art Textiles is taught over four 100 minute lesson per fortnight.

 Specification/Exam board – OCR